-Now we are ready to run our first online foresight training course designed for individuals coming from different organisations, starting in February 2021.
+We are running our next online foresight training course designed for individuals coming from different organisations, starting in July 2021.

 This course covers the same topics as our annual 5-day retreat, but over a longer period.
-We will also be holding our 10th anniversary retreat in August 2021.
-Our website will be updated in December.
+We will also be holding our 10th anniversary foresight retreat in August 2021.

 We are very satisfied!
 We very much appreciated your collegiality, flexibility, and creativity in thinking about how to adapt your courses to our context and to the online environment.CEO, NSquare